Team Leader - Children's Home

 About us

 All our homes will offer a service to those children and young people for whom residential care is a placement of choice and assessed to be the most appropriate resource to enable them to fulfil their potential.
 We’re committed to working with our statutory partners as part of a trauma-informed, integrated approach which focuses holistically on what needs to change in order to achieve timely permanence.
+Kingsholm House is a large 8 bedded home, within which there are 4 self-contained flats which will enable us to tailor support in a safe environment for every young person who transitions into them.

 About you